strangerstudios/pmpro-addon-packages/readme.txt

 Please Note: This plugin is meant as a temporary solution.
 Most updates and fixes will be reserved for when this functionality is built into Paid Memberships Pro.
 We may not fix the pmpro-addon-packages plugin itself unless it is critical.

 == Changelog ==
+= .4.4 =
+* Adding an order note like "Addon Package: Sample Page (#2)" when checking out for an addon package.

 = .4.3 =
 * Changes to pmproap_pmpro_text_filter() function to avoid warnings and also show a special message when all access levels are set.
 (Thanks, Merwan.)